FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

-# WIP: Towards  Better Reserach Management Tools
+# WIP: Towards Better Research Management Tools

-As part of my day job or personal research I need to find answers to scientific/engineering questions such as:
+As part of my day job or my personal research I need to find answers to scientific/engineering questions such as:
 * "what methods exist to extract information from structure",
 * "what are the effects of parametric knowledge on the factuality of summaries"